I love gnocchi.

 - 2 Tbsp Parmesan, freshly ground (omit to keep vegan)

-- 3 Tbsp mascarpone, use cream cheese as a substitute, or vegan cream cheese to keep this vegan
+- 3 Tbsp mascarpone, substitute with cream cheese if needed, or with vegan cream cheese to keep this dish vegan

 - 2 tsp tomato paste